gugaio/elk-nginx-docker/README.md

 The diagram below shows all components in this example.
 Next, we will detail all of them.
 ![alt text](./images/diagram.png)
+- User admin can access kibana by port locahost:8020.
+Nginx will redirect from 9020 to kibana port 5601.
+- Nginx will send logs to logstabh by udp at port 1025.

 ## Elastic Search